Skip to content

 Warning

 Custom/older REPL implementations may have interfaces that are incompatible with LeanInteract's current commands.
-If you encounter issues, consider using the run_dict method from LeanServer to communicate directly with the REPL:
+For compatibility issues, consider using the run_dict method from LeanServer to communicate directly with the REPL:

 result = server.run_dict({"cmd": "your_command_here"})